medianeuroscience/nipype_repro/README.md

 export FSLDIR PATH
 ```

-### Docker &
+### Docker & Nipype

-For our docker container, we rely on neurodocker to generate a dockerfile via the following command:
+Our docker container is based on the [Neurodocker](https://github.com/ReproNim/neurodocker).
+Please install the _Neurodocker_ first, then use it to generate a dockerfile via the following command:
 ```
 neurodocker generate docker --base ubuntu:20.04 \
 --pkg-manager apt \